run away, taking something or somebody along

 This mysterious word first appeared in a 1919 biography of Lincoln: "Now there’s the kind of a man!
 Stout as a buffalo an’ as to looks I’d call him, as ye might say, real copasetic."
 It took off in the mid-20th century, and its unknown origin has provoked endless etymological speculation.

-(law) a tactic for delaying or obstructing legislation by making long speeches
+a tactic for delaying legislation by making long speeches

-divide unfairly and to one's advantage; of voting districts
+divide voting districts unfairly and to one's advantage

 Massachusetts Governor Elbridge Gerry inspired